 Solution

-The minimum HRR required to create a damaging HGL for TS targets in a specified compartment can be determined from Figure B.01 of Attachment 8 in Appendix F. The minimum HRR required to do so for a compartment with floor area of 2400 ft2 and ceiling height of 15 ft. is approximately 2670 kW as shown in Figure 5.2..
-Table A5.in Attachment 5 to Appendix F indicates that the HRR of a confined spill fire is kW.
-It can therefore be concluded that a 10-gal spill fire will lead to the development of a damaging HGL since its HRR is .
+The minimum HRR required to create a damaging HGL for TS targets in a specified compartment can be determined from Figure B.01 of Attachment 8 in Appendix F. The minimum HRR required to do so for a compartment with floor area of 2400 ft2 and ceiling height of 15 ft. is approximately 2670 kW, as shown in Figure 5.2.6 below.
+Table A5.5 in Attachment 5 to Appendix F indicates that the HRR of a 4.5 ft. diameter confined mineral oil spill fire is 1650 kW.
+It can therefore be concluded that a 10-gal spill fire will not lead to the development of a damaging HGL since its HRR is lower than the HRR required to create a damaging HGL.

-Figure 5.2. – Minimum HRR Required Creat a Damaging HGL for TS Targets in a Compartment with a Floor Area of 2400 ft2 and Ceiling Height of 15 ft.
+Figure 5.2.6 – Minimum HRR Required to Create a Damaging HGL for TS Targets in a Compartment with a Floor Area of 2400 ft2 and Ceiling Height of 15 ft.

 05.03.02.02 Example 2